Applications for admission to the School of Earth and Atmospheric Science (EAS) are submitted through Georgia Tech's online application system.

 - Test Scores: Official score reports are to be sent directly from the testing agency to Georgia Tech.
 The Graduate Record Exam (GRE) is required for all applicants.
 To schedule the computer-based version of the GRE, call 1-800-GRE-CALL.
 Georgia Tech's Institute Code for GRE registration is R5248GT, and EAS's department code is 0501 (Atmospheric Science), 0502 (Environmental Science), 0504 (Geology), 0505 (Geophysics and Seismology), 0507 (Meteorology), 0508 (Oceanography), or 0599 (Earth and Atmospheric Science).

-- A Test Of English as a Foreign Language (TOEFL), the required minimum total score on the exams are as follows: The internet-based TOEFL exam = 90, with minimum section scores of 19 or higher on each skill area.
+For Test of English as a Foreign Language (TOEFL), the required minimum total score on the exams are as follows: The internet-based TOEFL exam = 90, with minimum section scores of 19 or higher on each skill area.
 The paper-based TOEFL exam = 577 is required for students whose native language is not English.
 Before an application package is reviewed by the faculty, a passing TOEFL score must be on file.
 Georgia Tech's Institute Code for TOEFL registration is 5248GT.
 For more information: http://www.grad.gatech.edu/international-students-toefl